Svartifoss (Black Falls)

 • June–September: easiest trail conditions, longest daylight

-• Summer offers lush green birch forest along the trail
+• In summer the birch forest along the trail is in full leaf

-• Autumn brings colorful foliage framing the dark columns
+• Autumn foliage stands out against the dark columns

 • Early morning visits are quieter, especially in peak summer